 Eagles, seals and crabs are drawn by fish trapped in the tide pools and often stick around to enjoy the water left behind on the rocks that has been warmed by the sun.

 For something a little more isolated, you should check out Mushroom Beach in Helliwell Provincial Park.
 Surrounded by picturesque cliffs, the climb down to the beach can be tricky but can be worth it to enjoy the calm water and secluded location.

-Because the island receives so much precipitation the trails generally pass through lush greenery and atmospheric ferns and the trails tend to be smooth and grippy rather than dry and dusty.
+Because the island receives so much precipitation, the trails generally pass through lush greenery and atmospheric ferns and tend to be smooth and grippy rather than dry and dusty.
 Fewer roots makes for fast and comfortable riding.